 Why prospect criteria matter

-Sales process isn’t easy, and prospecting is its most demanding part.
+The sales process isn’t easy, and prospecting is its most demanding part.
 According to a study conducted by HubSpot in 2018, 37% of SDRs expressed a similar belief.
 The fact is, losing a potential customer who used to express interest in your product or service is heartbreaking.
 Nevertheless, there are numerous reasons why this might happen, and they are usually far from inappropriate sales strategies.

-For instance, most today’s consumers are tech-savvy, so they prefer browsing the data independently before making a decision.
+For instance, most of today’s consumers are tech-savvy, so they prefer browsing the data independently before making a decision.
 According to CSO Insights, 45% of potential customers claimed that they wanted to do the research themselves without asking an SDR for help.
 Moreover, 95% of B2B clients are likely to investigate a company online before they buy anything.
-This means that modern salesperson should apply innovative approaches to convert prospects into clients.
+This means that modern salespeople should apply innovative approaches to convert prospects into clients.

 How to decide on specifications